Every company can greatly benefit from outsourcing software development tasks to another team.

 - Installment payment benefits.
 The work is divided into several parts.
 So, the client pays for the work that has been done.

 - Quick commencement.
 The development process begins as soon as the contract is signed.
-The client need not get finalized with the requirements.
+Hence no time is wasted in creating huge requirement documents that might change in the course of development.

 - Agile development process.
 This model supports the division of tasks into short phases of work, frequent reassessment, and adaptation of plans.